Best Practice: Dunning Setup

 To help tracking and claiming outstanding payments, JustOn supports dunning processes.

 Dunning process concepts

 Basically, the dunning process involves three main steps:

 - Dunning run: You create draft dunnings for open invoices or account statements.

-- Finish run: You close the dunnings and generate the dunning reminder PDF documents.
+- Finalizing: You close the dunnings and generate the dunning reminder PDF documents.

 - Distribution: You send out the dunning reminders via email.